HeetJain-09/AI-Powered-Resume-Analysis-and-Job-Matching-System/README.md

 The **AI-Powered Resume Analysis & Job Matching System** is a Generative AI-based application designed to help candidates understand how well their resume aligns with a specific job description.

-The system allows users to upload a resume in PDF format, enter a target job title and job description, and receive an AI-generated evaluation.

-Using **Google Gemini 2.5 Flash**, the application analyzes the candidate's resume and identifies:

-* 📊 Job Match Score
-* ✅ Resume Strengths
-* ❌ Missing Skills
-* 💡 Resume Improvement Suggestions
+The system allows users to:

+* Upload a resume in PDF format
+* Enter a target job title
+* Enter a complete job description
+* Analyze the resume using Google Gemini AI
+* Generate a job match score
+* Identify resume strengths
+* Detect missing skills
+* Receive personalized improvement recommendations
-* 💬 AI-powered Resume Assistant
+* Ask follow-up questions through an AI Resume Assistant
+* Download the generated analysis report

 The project demonstrates the practical application of **Generative AI, prompt engineering, API integration, PDF processing, and Streamlit application development**.